MarineRoboticsGroup/SwarmRobot/README.md

 ### Configuring Master Launch File

 Running multiple launch files with one or more arguments is a little more tricky.
 We found that you needed to pass in the specific launch file arguments through the component launch files.
+The minimum format for the master launch file is included in this repository, 'NUC.launch'.
+Since this is the master launch file, it also loops in the Nano's launch file, 'Nano.launch'.
+Instructions on setting up this exchange are explained in the 'Setting-Up' section, with a few troubleshooting tips below.

 As an example, setting the USB port for the RPLiDAR isn’t passed in through NUC.launch file, rather you have to go into the test_rplidar.launch file and manually set it through nano test_rplidar.launch, from /dev/ttyUSB0 to /dev/rplidar.

 #### ROS System Architecture Diagram
 ![Screenshot 2020-06-29 at 2 37 17 PM](https://user-images.githubusercontent.com/66733789/86043502-d5f6f580-ba16-11ea-907d-89f3ed522685.png)